[Stakeholder] The smallest objects of utmost importance to the EU

 The JU will manage different kinds of activities based on a strategic research and innovation agenda, produced by the three European Industry Associations, and a strategic orientation set by the European Commission and Participating States.
 There is a lot of negotiating involved to reach alignment and effectiveness towards a common goal.

 Speaking of funding, €11bn is a huge amount of money.
-But considering the fact that a new foundry costs upwards of €20bn, it suddenly seem piddling.
+But considering the fact that a new foundry costs upwards of €20bn, it suddenly seem piddling

 On a human scale it's a very large amount of money.
 But compared to the current and future needs at European and global level it's not.